25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 - Fargate + EFS = serverless + data storage without managing servers
 - Use case: persistent multi-AZ shared storage for your containers

-## ECS Data Volumes – Bind Mounts Sharing data between containers
+## ECS Data Volumes - Bind Mounts Sharing data between containers

 - Works for both EC2 Tasks (using Fargate or EC2 instance storage) and Fargate tasks (get 4 GB for volume mounts)
 - Useful to share an ephemeral storage between multiple containers part of the same ECS task
-- Great for “sidecar” container pattern where the sidecar can be used to send metrics/logs to other destinations (separation of concerns)
+- Great for "sidecar" container pattern where the sidecar can be used to send metrics/logs to other destinations (separation of concerns)

 ## ECS Summary + Exam Tips

 - ECS is used to run Docker containers and has 3 flavors:
-- ECS “Classic”: provision EC2 instances to run containers onto
+- ECS "Classic": provision EC2 instances to run containers onto
 - Fargate: ECS Serverless, no more EC2 to provision
 - EKS: Managed Kubernetes by AWS